-A digital survivorship platform is software that helps oncology clinics and telehealth teams support patients in the long stretch after active treatment ends — organizing what patients report between visits into clear, doctor-ready summaries that fit into existing clinical workflows.
+A digital survivorship platform is software that helps oncology clinics and telehealth teams support patients in the long stretch after active treatment ends, organizing what patients report between visits into clear, doctor-ready summaries that fit into existing clinical workflows.
 It is educational and non-diagnostic by design: it complements the care team, it does not replace it.

 What is a digital survivorship platform?

 Survivorship is the phase that begins the day treatment ends and continues for the rest of a patient's life.
-The National Cancer Institute describes it as encompassing physical, emotional, and practical concerns — a wide field that rarely fits neatly into a fifteen-minute follow-up.
+The National Cancer Institute describes it as encompassing physical, emotional, and practical concerns, a wide field that rarely fits neatly into a fifteen-minute follow-up.
 A digital survivorship platform is the connective tissue between those visits.
 For a clinic or telehealth program, it is a structured way to keep patients engaged, capture how they are actually doing, and surface that information in a form a clinician can act on without adding chart-review time.

 The between-visit gap in survivorship

 Most survivorship care happens at appointments, but most survivorship life happens between them.
-A patient notices fatigue in March, a sleep disruption in April, and a new worry in May — and by the time the next visit arrives, the details have blurred.
+A patient notices fatigue in March, a sleep disruption in April, and a new worry in May, and by the time the next visit arrives, the details have blurred.
 That gap is where symptoms go unrecorded, questions go unasked, and patterns go unseen.
 NCCN Guidelines Insights on survivorship underscore how broad the ongoing needs are.
 A digital survivorship platform exists to narrow that gap, giving teams a reliable channel into the weeks patients spend on their own.

 What a digital survivorship platform does

 At its core, the platform helps patients check in across the dimensions of recovery and turns those check-ins into something useful for the clinic.
 It does not diagnose, treat, monitor emergencies, or predict whether cancer will return.
 Instead, it organizes self-reported information so nothing important is lost between appointments.
-A well-built tool is structured around the whole of survivorship — Oncera, for instance, is organized around seven domains of survivorship: Physical Health, Emotional Wellbeing, Sleep, Nutrition, Hormone Therapy, Alcohol & Nicotine, and Environmental Health.
+A well-built tool is structured around the whole of survivorship.
+Oncera, for instance, is organized around seven domains of survivorship: Physical Health, Emotional Wellbeing, Sleep, Nutrition, Hormone Therapy, Alcohol & Nicotine, and Environmental Health.
 That breadth keeps the full picture of recovery in view rather than reducing it to a single metric.

 Patient-reported outcomes and doctor-ready summaries

 The clinical value of a digital survivorship platform lives in two things: patient-reported patterns and the doctor-ready summaries built from them.
 Patients record how they are doing over time, and the platform translates that into a concise, organized read a clinician can scan in moments.
 The point is not more data for its own sake but better-prepared visits.
 When a patient arrives with a tidy summary and clear questions, the appointment is calmer and more productive, and the team can see trends across the months it could not otherwise observe.
-Crucially, this adds no diagnostic burden — the platform reflects what patients report, it does not interpret it as a clinical finding.
+Crucially, this adds no diagnostic burden.
+The platform reflects what patients report, it does not interpret it as a clinical finding.

 White-label and workflow fit